rht855978/springfieldpres/content/grow.md

 ---
 # Health and Safety Guidelines

-For the safety of others and the community as whole:
+For the safety of others and the community as a whole:

 * Everyone must wear a mask while at church apart from the celebration of the Lord’s Supper.
 * Please bring a mask with you to worship.
 If you do not bring a mask, the ushers will provide one at the door.